ianchak/stati/docs/feature_doc.md

 ISG minimizes unnecessary rebuilds.
 By default, if a cache exists, only changed or invalidated pages rebuild.
 Pages can also be set to expire via TTL (time-to-live), with a maximum age cap preventing old content from endless revalidation.

 Per-page overrides let authors configure custom `ttlSeconds`, `maxAgeCapDays`, and tags.
-The `stati invalidate` command allows targeted invalidation by tag or path, and build flags allow forcing full rebuilds.
+The `stati invalidate` command allows targeted invalidation by tag, path, pattern, or age, and build flags allow forcing full rebuilds.
 This makes large sites efficient to maintain.

 > **📖 For ISG configuration options, see [Configuration Guide](configuration.md#incremental-static-generation-isg)**
 > **📖 For CLI commands, see [CLI Reference](configuration.md#cli-reference)**